mangla9050/Bellabeat-Health-Fitness-Project/README.md

 The data is from 2023.
 I have used R programming language on RStudio for this project to help process and analyze.
 In order to solve this business task, only 6 of the given 10 datasets were used.

-## Process ##
-Clean and format data to be more meaningful and clearer.
-In this step I have organized data by adding columns, extracting information and removing bad data and duplicates.